DevOpsBootcamp/website/README.md

-# DevOps Bootcamp Website & Curriculum
+# DevOps Bootcamp Website & Curriculums

 The site is hosted at [devopsbootcamp.osuosl.org][DOBC.O.O].